英文字典中文字典Word104.com

 • TAINT Definition Meaning | Dictionary. com

-Taint definition: a trace of something bad, offensive, or harmful See examples of TAINT used in a sentence
+TAINT definition: a trace of something bad, offensive, or harmful See examples of taint used in a sentence

-• TAINT | English meaning - Cambridge Dictionary
+• TAINT | definition in the Cambridge English Dictionary

 • Taint - definition of taint by The Free Dictionary